scylladb/cpp-rs-driver/docs/source/topics/configuration/nonsupported.md

 # Nonsupported configuration features

-## Not implemented in the CPP-Rust Driver
+## Not implemented in the ScyllaDB CPP RS Driver

 ### Host State Changes